Yuri Budanov: Charges

 In relation to the case of Kungayeva, Budanov was charged with three crimes: kidnapping resulting in death, abuse of office accompanied by violence with serious consequences, and murder of an abductee.
 No charges have been brought expressly for the beating and torture Kungaeva endured prior to her death.
 He was also charged in the beating up of a subordinate officer, threatening superior officers with a weapon, and other crimes.

-Budanov used his official position and a combat vehicle to remove Kungaeva from her home, and detained Kungaeva at a military installation; he was thus charged with exceeding his official position with violence resulting in serious consequences, which is punishable by three to ten years of imprisonment (article 286.3 of the criminal code).
+Budanov used his official position and a combat vehicle to remove Kungayeva from her home, and detained Kungayeva at a military installation; he was thus charged with exceeding his official position with violence resulting in serious consequences, which is punishable by three to ten years of imprisonment (article 286.3 of the criminal code).

 Lack of a rape prosecution

 The forensic physician, a Captain in the Russian military medical service, found three tears in her hymen and one in the mucous membrane of her rectum, and the report concludes that she was penetrated anally and vaginally by a blunt object before death.

 Three of Budanov's subordinates, Sergeants Li En Shou and Grigoriev and a Private Yegorev, were found responsible.
 Charges against all three were simultaneously brought and dropped under the 26 May 2000 amnesty law.